caleb531/youversion-suggest-api/README.md

 represents the name of the reference you want to retrieve (can be a full or partial book name).

+The returned object represents the Bible reference, and contains a `content` property which is likely what you want to make use of.

 ```ts
 import { fetchReferenceContent } from 'youversion-suggest';